ibraheemalayan/OOP-Final-Proj-Java-COMP231/README.md

 ## About
 a GUI java project, based on JavaFX, that acts like a media rental system, the system consists of users, and media ( Games, Movies, Albums ) with their CRUD functionalities and their relations, a user can add a media to his cart, remove it, rent it, return it, along with other functionalities like limiting user rents based on his plan, media avalabilty, ...

-> * the UI doesn't match the requested design (the implemented design is more user-friendly )
+* the implemented design is more user-friendly
+* adheres to OOP best practices

-> * most styles are implemented in Stylesheets
+* most styles are implemented in Stylesheets

-> * the project is very modular ( e.g. the Add, edit, delete, search functions all use the same class )
+* the project is very modular

 ------------
 ## ScreenShots